New South Wales Wines

 The Murphys eventually moved to Trentham Cliffs in 1960 and re-developed one of the local properties which was once part of a large sheep station.
 Jack and Moya Murphy established their farm, which included plantings such as citrus, vegetables and grapes for fortified wines, and then later re-planted to specialize in varietal grapes.
 The vines flourished in the rich red loam over limestone soils, nurtured by water from the Murray River.
 The first vintage was produced in 1984, using only 6 tonnes of grapes.

-About Tempus Two Winery
+About the Tempus Two Winery

 Tempus Two is the culmination of Lisa McGuigan’s dream to create a successful, ultra - premium wine brand and tourism experience